projectshift/shift-boiler/docs/features.md

 ## Routing

 Routing feature will automatically parse you application's `urls.py` file and create a LazyView for every url defined.
-Lazy views are laded on-deman as soon as url is hit significantly decreazing startup time.
+Lazy views are laded on-demand as soon as a url is hit, significantly decreasing startup time.

 Enable feature with: